dvreeze/tqa/README.rst

 TQA
 ===

-Improved leaner XBRL Taxonomy Query API (TQA).
+Lean XBRL Taxonomy Query API (TQA).
 There are just 3 layers: taxonomy DOM, relationships, and taxonomies that combine the 2 (as a taxonomy query API).

 It knows about taxonomy data as type-safe XML in an XBRL context, supporting several different DOM abstractions